fabric8io/kubernetes-client/doc/FAQ.md

 # Frequently Asked Questions:

 ### How do I use KubernetesClient with IPv6 Kubernetes Clusters?
 We're aware of this [issue](https://github.com/fabric8io/kubernetes-client/issues/2632) in Fabric8 Kubernetes Client.
 Unfortunately, this is caused by the OkHttp transitive dependency.
-You can check suggested workaround here:
+You can check the suggested workaround here:

 [Using KubernetesClient with IPv6 based Kubernetes Clusters](./KubernetesClientWithIPv6Clusters.md)